Islamabad, Pakistan weather update today

+Islamabad, the capital city of Pakistan, the weather paints a varied picture that demands attention.
+The thermometer reads 16°C, with a RealFeel® of 18°, offering a milder experience compared to the recent chilly days.
+However, the comfort is overshadowed by a concerning air quality index (AQI) of 233, indicating a very unhealthy environment.

-However, a note of caution resonates in the air—the air quality index (AQI) records a level of 235, categorizing it as ‘Very Unhealthy.’
-Immediate health effects may be felt by sensitive groups, urging them to avoid outdoor activities.
-Even healthy individuals are likely to experience difficulty breathing and throat irritation, prompting a consideration to stay indoors and reschedule outdoor plans.
+A southwest wind at 9 km/h, occasionally gusting up to 16 km/h, swirls through the city, carrying with it a haze that veils the sunshine.
+While the temperature seems inviting, the air quality poses a significant challenge.
+Sensitive groups are advised to avoid outdoor activities, as immediate health effects may be felt.
+Even healthy individuals are likely to encounter difficulty breathing and throat irritation, prompting a recommendation to stay indoors and reschedule outdoor plans.

+Diving into the pollutants contributing to the unhealthy air quality, dust and dander levels are extreme, exacerbating sinus pressure for many residents.
+Fishing and lawn mowing enthusiasts may find the conditions less than ideal, while air travel remains surprisingly unaffected.

+Looking ahead to the weather forecast, Islamabad anticipates a high of 19°C with a RealFeel® of 20° for the rest of the day.
+The hazy conditions persist into the night, with temperatures dropping to 5°C and a RealFeel® of 6°.
+Tomorrow’s outlook maintains the trend, with a forecasted high of 19°C, a low of 6°C, and a RealFeel® of 19°, under rather cloudy skies.

 Read More News On